Last Updated on June 11, 2021 by Oddmund Groette

-This article explains the Elder Ray Indicator, how to use it, and how it performs quantitatively.
-We conclude The Elder Ray indicator is an easy to understand indicator, but unfortunately doesn’t show reliability or profitability to make it worthwhile for trading.
+This article explains the Elder Ray Indicator, how to use it as a trading strategy, and how it performs quantitatively.
+We conclude The Elder Ray indicator is an easy-to-understand indicator, but unfortunately doesn’t show reliability or profitability to make it worthwhile for developing trading strategies.

 Why do we start with the Elder Ray Indicator – not exactly the most known or used indicator?
 It’s more of an emotional issue.
 Back in 1998, I ordered my first book through Amazon: Alexander Elder’s Trading For A Living.
 It’s a pretty standard trading book, but it holds a special place in my library because of sentimentality.

 Elder Ray was developed by Mr. Elder in 1989 and named after its similarity to X-rays.
 On page 220 in his book Elder writes:

 Doctors use X-rays to see bone structure below the surface of the skin.
 Traders can use Elder Ray to see the power of bulls and bears below the surface of the markets.
 To be a successful trader, you don’t have to forecast the future.
 You need to find when bulls or bears are in control and trade with the dominant group.
 Elder Ray helps you see when bulls and bears become stronger or weaker.

 Mr. Elder sounds pretty pretentious by comparing X-rays to some simple moving averages (see the formula below).
 As usual, Elder doesn’t back up his statements with any tests whatsoever, except the usual anecdotal evidence by throwing in some random charts to show how useful the indicator is.